zeusdeux/ts-seed-project/Readme.md

 - Add `compilerOptions.typeRoots` if you want `tsc` to look into custom folders for type definitions
   - It defaults to looking for type declarations in `node_modules/@types/<module>`
       - Please note that the it does a node style resolution which means first it looks in `./node_modules/@types`, followed by `../node_modules/@types` and so on
-- `compilerOptions.composite`, `compilerOptions.declaration` and `compilerOptions.declarationMap` are turned on to add [project references](https://www.typescriptlang.org/docs/handbook/project-references.html) support
+- To turn off [project references](https://www.typescriptlang.org/docs/handbook/project-references.html) support, remove `compilerOptions.composite`, `compilerOptions.declaration` and `compilerOptions.declarationMap`

 ### `tslint.json`